Key opinion leaders

-- Social media research – KOLs in the medical/pharma world will be affiliated with their university or institution pages and most likely be active on social media platforms, particularly LinkedIn and Twitter.
+- Social media influencers and research – KOLs in the medical/pharma world will be affiliated with their university or institution pages and most likely be active on social media platforms, particularly LinkedIn and Twitter.
 ResearchGate is also a professional network for scientists and researchers where over 15 million members from all over the world share, discover and discuss research.
 You can connect and collaborate with colleagues, peers, co-authors, and specialists.

 3. KOL marketing regulations

 There are strict guidelines that must be adhered to in the UK when it comes to the promotion of medicines and a specific licensing system for medicines, operated by the Medicines and Healthcare products Regulatory Agency (MHRA).
 If a Key Opinion Leader is to discuss a new drug, then they must adhere to these regulations.

 These are documented in full in the MHRA’s Blue Guide.

 MRHA have identified five key learning points during their review of advertising for new products:

 - Indication – The authorised indication of the product should be stated clearly and prominently at the outset to ensure that claims are set in a clear context.
 Advertising should not serve to extend the use of the product beyond the licensed indication, particularly where use is restricted to a specific patient group or as a second-line treatment.

 - Key safety messages – Safety information required to support safe use of the product should be included, particularly for a new product where the detail aid has a clear educational function.
 It should include risk management messages and details of any monitoring required with other key contraindications, warnings, and side-effects from the product SPC.